motechgroup/shikaticket/docs/README.md

 # ShikaTicket Documentation

 Welcome to the ShikaTicket docs.
 Use the guides below to get started.
+No admin credentials are published here.

 - Getting Started (All users)
 - User Guide (Buyers)